 The Romans, however, had a year of 304 days divided into 10 months, with 8 day weeks.
 The year began in March, named after the God Mars who was regarded as an ancestor of the Roman people through his sons Romulus and Remus.
 March marked a return to the active life of farming, military campaigning, and sailing and was densely packed with religious observances.
 Julius Caesar made huge changes to the year, replacing it with a solar calendar which began on January 1st and ended on December 31st and was divided by 12 months.
 It was introduced in 46 BC, becoming known as the Julian calendar which remained in almost universal use in Europe until 1582.

 In medieval Europe, years were often referred to by regnal years (how many years the monarch had been on the throne).
-The Anno Domini system still used today, meaning “in the year of our Lord” was created in the 6th century by a Christian monk, Dionysius Exiguus, but it didn’t join widespread use in Europe until the 11th century, with Portugal being the last Western European country to adopt the system in 1422.
+The Anno Domini system still used today, meaning “in the year of our Lord”, was created in the 6th century by a Christian monk, Dionysius Exiguus, but it didn’t gain widespread use in Europe until the 11th century, with Portugal being the last Western European country to adopt the system in 1422.
 There were rival Christian calendars to the Anno Domini system – the complication of AD was that with Christ’s birth being the starting point, you had to calculate time going forwards or backwards from that point.
 Many instead opted to use the Year of Creation (fixed by the Eastern Orthodox Church as 5509 BC and the Coptic Church 5500 BC) as their starting point, meaning one only had to count forwards.

 The Sacred Round and Vague Year calendars worked in conjunction with each other to make the Calendar Round, represented by two wheels rotating in different directions.
-The Calendar round cycle takes approximately 52 years to complete.
+The Calendar round cycle took approximately 52 years to complete.
 There was also the Long Count which was used to calculate longer periods of time, with each cycle calculated to be 2,880,000 days (about 7885 solar years).
 The Mayans believed that the universe is destroyed and then recreated at the start of each universal cycle.
 This is what led to the prophecies in 2012 of the end of the world – the Mayan calendar was completing its current cycle of the Long Count which converted to 11:11 Universal Time (UTC), December 21, 2012.

 In the 50 years after Pope Gregory introduced the new calendar, most European countries adopted the new calendar.
-However, England and its dominions decided not to follow the new calendar for several reasons, but this was complicated and meant that people often had to write documents using two dates, one with the new Gregorian calendar and one with the old Julian.
+England and its dominions decided not to follow the new calendar, but this was complicated and meant that people often had to write documents using two dates, one with the new Gregorian calendar and one with the old Julian.
 England remained on the Julian calendar until 1750, when the government decided to bring the country and all of its territories in line with most of the rest of Europe.
-2nd September, 1752, was chosen as the date to change, meaning that when people went to bed that night, they woke up on 14th September.
+The 2nd September, 1752, was chosen as the date to change, meaning that when people went to bed that night, they woke up on 14th September.
 A few other European countries remained on the Julian calendar for long after, however – Russia didn’t adopt the Gregorian calendar until 1918, and Greece changed in 1923.

 Today, it is unlikely that our calendar will change much in future.
 Whilst we consider calendars to be fairly free from politics, as with most things, even time can be politicised.
 One famous example is the French Republican Calendar, introduced during the French Revolution.
 Between late 1793 to 1805, the French government used this revolutionary calendar designed in part to remove all religious and royalist influences from the calendar, and was part of a larger attempt at decimalisation in France.
 Years were dated from the first year of the republic, with the beginning of each year set at midnight, beginning on the day the apparent autumnal equinox falls at the Paris Observatory.
 There were still 12 months, but they were divided into three 10-day weeks, whilst a day was divided into 10 hours, each hour 100 minutes, and each minute 100 seconds.
 The calendar was abolished in 1805 by Napoleon due to the difficulties of using the new calendar and its unpopularity amongst citizens.